yellucs/micro-linux-cleaner/README.md

 # Tiny Linux Cleaner (TLC)
  Update/Upgrade and clean your linux pc with this tiny python script.
- This script will perform Linux apt fixes automatically to easily recover from a system crash.
+ This script will perform linux apt fixes automatically to easily recover from a system crash.
  It will also update repositories, upgrade your packages, and even remove any unused packages.
 Just by running one python script :)

 #### Requirments